mneyrane/SF-fire-analysis/README.md

 and export the datasets to CSV format.
 Save them to the `data/` directory and compress them with **gzip**.

+Note that the licenses to these datasets are provided on their corresponding web pages.

 ### Code organization

 The code is organized in the directories: